-How Climate Change Will Alter Our Food
+How Climate Change Will Alter Our Food - Center for Climate and Life

-How Climate Change Will Alter Our Food
+How Climate Change Will Alter Our Food - Center for Climate and Life

 The world population is expected to grow to almost 10 billion by 2050.
 With 3.4 billion more mouths to feed, and the growing desire of the middle class for meat and dairy in developing countries, global demand for food could increase by between 59 and 98 percent.
 This means that agriculture around the world needs to step up production and increase yields.
 But scientists say that the impacts of climate change—higher temperatures, extreme weather, drought, increasing levels of carbon dioxide and sea level rise—threaten to decrease the quantity and jeopardize the quality of our food supplies.